ctowns5/expert-fishstick/gist-template.md

 / open, indicates the start of a regular exprexssion.
 The / at the end is close, everything after the close / is a flag.
 In this case the g is indicating a global search which retains the index of the last match, allowing iterative searches.

+### references
+https://regexr.com/ was used as a reference for this gist.
 ## Author
 ### The Author is an aspiring software developer with many years of experience in the conferencing industry.
 ### Link to GitHub profile: https://github.com/ctowns5